ricdurh/CV_Classification_Golf_Swing_Sequence/README.md

 ## Results
 After running through 12 experiments that tested various CNN architectures and hyperparameters (layers, neurons, dropout rates, kernel size, regularization, VGG, and data augmentation), the top-performing model was a VGG model that incorporated data augmentation.
 This had two series of convolutional layers with the first layer set at 60 neurons and a kernel size of (3, 3) and a dropout rate of 0.5 throughout.
-The model had the best performance of all the models across validation and test loss and accuracy.
+The model had the best performance of all the models across validation and test loss and accuracy with a testing accuracy of 90.7% and testing loss of 0.281.

 ![](/images/_golf_conf_matrix.png)